Camroku/Ruylang/README.md

 - [ ] Implement a file library.
 - [ ] Implement a date-time library.

-*Yes, I know this is literally the QoLang's commit history.*
+*Yes, we know this is literally the QoLang's commit history.*